Petrobras to pay $2.95 billion to settle U.S. corruption lawsuit

 ($1 = 3.25 reais)

-Reporting by Brendan Pierson in New York; Additional reporting by Rodrigo Viga Gaier in Rio de Janeiro, Flavia Bohone in Sao Paulo and Alison Frankel in New York; Writing by Gram Slattery and Alexandra Alper; Editing by Jeffrey Benkoe and Andrew Hay
+Reporting by Brendan Pierson in New York; Additional reporting by Rodrigo Viga Gaier and Marta Nogueira in Rio de Janeiro, Flavia Bohone in Sao Paulo and Alison Frankel in New York; Writing by Gram Slattery and Alexandra Alper; Editing by Jeffrey Benkoe, Andrew Hay and Cynthia Osterman